 The paper was scored with a stick, leaving a serrated edge.
 NOT SUCCESSFUL

 This did not work too well.
-However on the faster harder marks, the edges of the coins enhanced the effect of the embossing.
-It created a shadow where the embossing tool skimmed the edge of the coin.
+The faster harder marks using a coins edge created a shadow where the embossing tool skimmed the edge of the coin.
 NOT SUCCESSFUL

 Cartridge paper Another experiment with coins was attempted but still with poor results.
 Most uninspiring.NOT SUCCESSFUL